 \section{Conclusions}

-We have demonstrated that in case of dynamical localization of chaotic eigenstates the corresponding energy spectrum obeys very accurately the Brody distribution, so we observe the fractional power law level repulsion with the exponent $\beta\in [0,1]$, which is the Brody parameter.
-This has been demonstrated for the finite dimensional kicked rotator (quantized standard map) and its quasienergy spectra, as well as for the chaotic eigenstates in a time-independent Hamilton system, namely the convex billiard of the mixed-type (Robnik 1983, $\la=0.15$; \cite{Rob1983,Rob1984}), and the corresponding energy levels.
-The separation of the regular and chaotic eigenstates has been performed by means of Poincar\'e Husimi functions of the boundary function, projected onto the classical Poincar\'e surface of section.
-The number of objects in the histogram is 587653, and thus the statistical significance is great.
+We have demonstrated that in case of dynamical localization of chaotic eigenstates the corresponding energy spectrum obeys very accurately the Brody distribution, better than the Izrailev distribution, and in both cases we observe the fractional power law level repulsion with the exponent $\beta\in [0,1]$.
+This has been demonstrated for the finite dimensional kicked rotator and its quasienergy spectra, as well as for the chaotic eigenstates in a time-independent Hamilton system, namely the convex billiard of the mixed-type (Robnik 1983, $\la=0.15$; \cite{Rob1983,Rob1984}), and the corresponding energy levels.
+The separation of the regular and chaotic eigenstates has been performed by means of Poincar\'e Husimi functions of the boundary function.
 The successful separation of course also confirms the Berry-Robnik picture \cite{BR1984} of separating the regular and chaotic levels in the semiclassical limit, where the tunneling effects can be neglected.
-Many more details and further results will be published in two separate papers \cite{MR2012} and \cite{BatRob2013}.
+Many more details will appear in two separate papers \cite{MR2013} and \cite{BatRob2013}.

-The theoretical derivation of the Brody level spacing distribution for the dynamically localized chaotic eigenstates is an open problem for the future.
-The billiard systems are not just nice theoretical toy models, but are suitable also for the experimental applications, like e.g. in quantum dots, and microwave cavities introduced and studied extensively over decades by H.-J. St\"ockmann \cite{Stoe}.
-We also propose to study from the present point of view the hydrogen atom in strong magnetic field as an example of classical and quantum chaos par excellence, as introduced in \cite{Rob1981,Rob1982,HRW1989,WF1989,RWHG1994}, although the technical efforts to obtain large stretches of high-lying eigenstates and the corresponding energy levels are much bigger than in billiard systems, where we have a great number of different elegant numerical techniques \cite{VPR2007}, all of them used in our recent work \cite{BatRob2010}.
+The theoretical derivation of the Brody level spacing distribution for the dynamically localized chaotic eigenstates is still an open problem for the future.
+The billiard systems are suitable also for the experimental applications, like e.g. in quantum dots, and microwave cavities introduced and studied by H.-J. St\"ockmann \cite{Stoe}.
+We also propose to study from the present point of view the hydrogen atom in strong magnetic field as an example of classical and quantum chaos par excellence, as introduced in \cite{Rob1981,Rob1982,HRW1989,WF1989}, although the technical efforts are much bigger than in billiard systems, where we have a great number of elegant numerical techniques \cite{VPR2007}, all of them used in \cite{BatRob2010}.